 The famous parable of the Good Samaritan shows that mercy and compassion are not always convenient, and that love of neighbor can’t be limited to those like us.

 To this day, the road from Jericho to Jerusalem is long, winding, and desolate.
 The two travelers could have been heading back home after weeks on temple duty.
 Or they could have been on their way to the Temple for their shift (Luke 1:8).
 In either case, the priest and the Levite were in a hurry to get where they were going.
 The pious duty of liturgical prayer in one direction.
 Family who needed them in the other.
 It was too bad about the half-dead man in the road.
 But someone else would have to attend to it.
-They just did not have time.
+Touching this bleeding man would make them ritually impure.
+Plus, they just did not have time.

 Then came the Samaritan.
 Belonging, as he did, to a heretical sect, his theology was all wrong.
 Ethnically he was not even a pure Jew, but a Jew/Gentile mongrel.
 Many Jews would have welcomed an “ethnic cleansing” campaign to purge the holy land of such half-breeds.
 The Samaritan, of course, knew this.
 As he saw his bloodied enemy lying there in the road, he could have smugly said “serves him right” and continued walking.

 But he couldn’t.
 Compassion for the suffering of a fellow human being won out over partisan theology, ethnicity, and the demands of his schedule.
 His duty was clear.
 If this had happened to his dad, he would want a passing Jew to stop and help.
 So he went way out of his way, blowing his schedule to bits, spending money that he perhaps couldn’t afford to spend.
 He even made plans to follow up later, on his way back from his trip.